rmasiso/webcam_diffusion/README.md

 # webcam_diffusion

-This has the code for the YouTube Video on how to perform real-time generative ai with stable diffusion: using LCMs, SDXL Turbo, and StreamDiffusion.
+This has the code for the YouTube Video on how to perform real-time generative ai with stable diffusion: using LCMs, ControlNet, SDXL Turbo, and StreamDiffusion.

 [INSERT THUMBNAIL AND LINK HERE]